SUMMARY CURRICULUM VITAE

 HONOURS: Companion of the Order of Australia (AC), Fellow of the Academy of Social Sciences of Australia, Honorary Professor, Chinese Academy of Social Sciences, Distinguished Fellow, Economic Society of Australia, Distinguished Life Member, Australian Agricultural and Resource Economics Society, Doctor of Science in Economics, Honoris causa, University of Sydney (2013), Doctor of Letters, Honoris causa, Australian National University (2009).

-Professorial Research Fellow in Economics, Faculty of Business and Economics, The University of Melbourne; Chairman Sunshot Industries Pty Ltd; Director ZEN Energy Pty Ltd.
+Professor Emeritus in Economics, Faculty of Business and Economics, University of Melbourne; Chairman Sunshot Industries Pty Ltd; Director ZEN Energy Pty Ltd.

 PREVIOUS OFFICIAL APPOINTMENTS INCLUDE: